-- our 2021 performance targets and current period updates to our expectations, including for facility availability, sustaining capital expenditures, adjusted funds from operations (AFFO) and adjusted EBITDA; - our company-wide targets specific to climate-related performance, including reduction of emissions and emissions intensity, repowering of Genesee 1 and Genesee 2, completion of the Genesee Carbon Conversion Centre, commercial application of carbon conversion technologies and plans to be off coal in 2023; - future revenues, expenses, earnings, adjusted EBITDA and AFFO; - the future pricing of electricity and market fundamentals in existing and target markets, - future dividend growth; - the Company's future cash requirements including interest and principal repayments, capital expenditures and dividends; - the Company's sources of funding, adequacy and availability of committed bank credit facilities and future borrowings; - the timing and costs for development projects (including the repowering of Genesee 1 and 2, phases 2 and 3 of Whitla Wind, Strathmore Solar, Bear Branch Solar, Hornet Solar, Hunter's Cove Solar and Enchant Solar); - facility availability and planned outages; - capital expenditures for facility maintenance and other (sustaining capital, future growth projects, commercial initiatives); - the impact of market designs on the Company's core markets; - matters related to the LLR Proceeding including recovery from appropriate parties and potential impacts to the Company arising from the foregoing; - the costs of exiting the series of agreements previously entered into pertaining to the Genesee 4 and 5 project; - the resolution of the pricing dispute on the Buckthorn Wind offtake and commodity swaps (see Significant Events); - the intended use of proceeds of the common share offering (see Significant Events); - the intended use of proceeds and expected closing date of the U.S. private placement of senior notes (see Subsequent Events); and - the impact of the COVID-19 pandemic.
+- our 2021 performance targets and related updates to our expectations, including for facility availability, sustaining capital expenditures, adjusted funds from operations (AFFO) and adjusted EBITDA; - our company-wide targets specific to climate-related performance, including reduction of emissions and emissions intensity, repowering of Genesee 1 and Genesee 2, completion of the Genesee Carbon Conversion Centre, commercial application of carbon conversion technologies and plans to be off coal in 2023; - future revenues, expenses, earnings, adjusted EBITDA and AFFO; - the future pricing of electricity and market fundamentals in existing and target markets, - future dividend growth; - the Company's future cash requirements including interest and principal repayments, capital expenditures and dividends; - the Company's sources of funding, adequacy and availability of committed bank credit facilities and future borrowings; - the timing and costs for development projects (including the repowering of Genesee 1 and 2, phases 2 and 3 of Whitla Wind, Strathmore Solar, Bear Branch Solar, Hornet Solar, Hunter's Cove Solar and Enchant Solar); - facility availability and planned outages; - the anticipated return to service date of Genesee 2 (see Significant Events); - capital expenditures for facility maintenance and other (sustaining capital, future growth projects, commercial initiatives); - the impact of market designs on the Company's core markets; - matters related to the Line Loss Rule (LLR) Proceeding including recovery from appropriate parties and potential impacts to the Company arising from the foregoing; - the resolution of the pricing dispute on the Buckthorn Wind offtake and commodity swaps (see Significant Events); - the intended use of proceeds of the common share offering (see Significant Events); - the intended use of proceeds and expected closing date of the U.S. private placement of senior notes (see Significant Events); and - the impact of the COVID-19 pandemic.